Welcome to the Defend The Wolves Project.

 In the real world a compromise between hunters and natural predators will not happen.
 Humans must be first.

 Sorry hunters, but yes hunting done incorrectly can and has and does lead to species eradication.
-Easter Bison case in point.
+Eastern Bison case in point.
 Near extinction (Intentionally) of the Bison- Bison.

 How do we fix what is wrong.
 And I think that most hunters and I mean real hunters understand that there is a problem.